radekbor/image-bank/README.md

 # TODO

-- Add upload date,
 - Sort by upload
 - A lot of test
 - Setup postgress
 - Setup dockers
-- Resize image
+- Resize image, tables ready to handle